-“Up In Michigan” shows a novice writer dealing with a highly uncomfortable subject matter.
-It is not Hemingway at his best.
-He apparently had great difficulty getting the story published in the United States due to its subject matter, and it was excluded from In Our Time (1925) for the same reasons.
+“Up In Michigan” shows a novice writer dealing with a highly volatile subject matter –it is not Hemingway at his best in my view.
+He apparently had great difficulty getting this story published in the United States due to its subject matter, and it was excluded from In Our Time (1925) for similar reasons.

 Hemingway, Ernest.
 The Short Stories.
 New York, Scribner, 1955.